TheDuckGoesQuark/SpringBackend/README.md

 # Junior Honours Project

-A back end for the JH project_name, providing metaFile storage, image processing, and username permissions and groups.
+A back end for the JH project, providing metaFile storage, image processing, and username permissions and groups.
 ## Getting Started

-These instructions will get you a copy of the project_name up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the Started up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project_name on a live system.

 ### Prerequisites